xiaohu557/TinyPlayer/README.md

 ## Contributing

 Any contributing and pull requests are warmly welcome!
-I would be appreciated if you could open a discussion first, before you start to implement new features or try to fix an uncertain issue.
+We would be appreciated if you could open a discussion first, before you start to implement new features or try to fix an uncertain issue.

 ## Maintainers

-Xi Chen(xiaohu557), xi.chen@quazer.com
+Xi Chen(xiaohu557), kevinchen@me.com

 ## License